SunnyJayaRaj/SunnyJayaRaj/README.md

 # 👋 Hey, I'm MaveRick [a.k.a "Sunny JayaRaju"]

-Curious explorer 🚀 | Tech newbie with a semi-technical past ⚙️ | Learning in public 📖
+Curious Explorer 🚀 | Tech newbie with a Semi-Technical past ⚙️ | Learning in Public 📖

 ---